 Honors in the Major

 Students may apply for Honors in the Psychology Major in consultation with the psychology undergraduate advisor(s).
-Decisions on admission to the Honors in the Major in Psychology program are made once per year, in February, by a committee of psychology faculty.
+Decisions on admission to the Honors in the Major in Psychology program are made on a rolling basis throughout the year by a committee of psychology faculty.
 Overall, criteria emphasize demonstrated ability and commitment to becoming a first-rate scholar.
 Performance in coursework at the university, particularly Honors courses in psychology and related fields, is among the criteria for admission.
 Consistent with the philosophy that there is more to honors scholarship than distinguished grades, commitment to excellence in the science of psychology, evidence of broad scholarship (including mathematics and sciences), and evidence of involvement within the university and the broader community enhance students' credentials.

 Honors in the Psychology Major Requirements

-To earn a B.A. or B.S. with Honors in the Major in Psychology students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major in Psychology, students must satisfy both the requirements for the major (above) and the following additional requirements:

 - Earn a 3.300 overall university GPA